 If this promising newcomer looks familiar, there is a reason.
-It is a Canadian knockoff of the venerable Weber Smokey Mountain.
+It is an English/Canadian knockoff of the venerable Weber Smokey Mountain.
 It comes in two sizes, the Napoleon Apollo AS300K being the largest.
 Like the WSM, it is a bullet water smoker, and like the WSM, it is black porcelain coated.
-One wonders if Weber has plans to sue them or surpass them.
 Unlike most knockoffs, this unit has a couple of clever design innovations and improvements over the original.
 But like all the rest it has the mandatory inaccurate, built-in heat indicator.

 On top of the base you can add two rings to raise the lid and insert a water bowl and a second grate.
 The WSM has only one ring in the center, but I'm not sure there is much need for the second ring.
 There is a nice improvement in that the rings can also be latched on to make it easier to move.
 Each ring has an eyelet predrilled to allow users to insert a thermometer probe at grate level (probe not included).
 We also like the fact that the two access doors in the center sections are hinged.
 On the WSM the single door slides in and out awkwardly.